severalnines/ccx-docs/docs/user/Howto/Firewall.md

 This guide explains how to manage trusted sources and open ports within the firewall settings of the CCX platform.
 Only trusted sources are allowed to connect to the datastore.

+A number of ports are open for each trusted source.
+One port is opened for the database service, but other ports are open for metrics.
+This makes it possible to connect and scrape the database nodes for metrics from a trusted source.
+The metrics are served using Prometheus exporters.

 ## List Trusted Sources
 Trusted sources can be managed from the **Firewall** tab.
 Only trusted sources are allowed to connect to the datastore.
 .
 Here you can see: